The internal battle you keep losing

 Does productivity kill creativity?

 Productivity does not kill creativity.
 Mismatched productivity kills creativity.
-Amabile’s research found that extreme time pressure crushed creative thinking during exploration phases [1][2], but productivity tools like checklists and deadlines actively improve output during refinement and delivery.
-The key is matching productivity systems to each creative phase.
+Amabile’s research found that severe time pressure coincided with less creative thinking during exploration phases [1][2], while productivity tools like checklists and deadlines actively improve output during refinement and delivery.
+The key is matching productivity systems to each creative phase rather than applying one system everywhere.

 What is the creativity productivity paradox?